 Domestic violence can happen to you, or someone else in your family, e.g. violence between your parents.
 If you see it happening to someone else in your family you should still report it.

-Domestic violence is unacceptable.
-If you see it occur or are a victim of it, you should report it.
-Everyone has a right to be safe from any type of violence.
+Domestic/family violence is unacceptable and if you see it or it happens to you, please report it.
+You have a right to be safe from this violence.

 If you or anyone else is in immediate danger of being hurt, call the Police on 000.

-If you are over 18 years of age and don’t report family violence, the police may charge you under the mandatory reporting provisions and a penalty can be given.
+If you are over 18 years of age and don’t report family violence, you could be charged for not reporting it unless you had a reasonable excuse.

 Call 1800 737 732 or visit www.1800respect.org.au

 They provide 24 hour counselling, support and referral for anyone whose life has been impacted by sexual, domestic or family violence.

 - Child Abuse/Child Protection Hotline

 They deal with the care and protection of young people.